The Murakami Munetaka Impact - A New Era by the Reiwa Triple Crown

 Related books are also helpful

-The Future of Murakami and Modern NPB
+The Future of Murakami and NPB on the Global Stage

 Murakami's emergence has significantly raised NPB's international profile.
 At the 2023 World Baseball Classic, he batted cleanup for Team Japan and delivered a walk-off hit in the semifinal against Mexico, proving his clutch ability on the global stage.
 Speculation about a potential MLB move via the posting system continues, and he would undoubtedly attract enormous attention as the next elite Japanese power hitter following Shohei Ohtani.
 His career home run total surpassed 200 by the end of the 2024 season, and at his current pace, he could reach 400 home runs by around age 30.
 While Sadaharu Oh's career record of 868 home runs exists in a different dimension, Murakami has the potential to write a new chapter in NPB's home run history.
 His existence proves that NPB continues to produce world-class star players.